Living, Working, Musing & Misadventures in Greece

 The original is done with Dantis alone and with a voice-box during the chorus.

-And this is the live version, performed with Martakis.
+This is the live version with Kostas Martakis.

 Έπαψες Αγάπη Να Θυμίζεις/Epapses Agape na Thimizeis